 Instructions

-1. In a large heavy bottom pot, saute diced onion in 1-2 Tablespoons olive oil, over medium high heat until tender, about 5 minutes.
-Add fennel.
-Turn heat to medium-low and saute until fennel begins to caramelize, stirring occasionally about 12 minutes.
-Add celeriac, pepper and 8 cups chicken stock.
+1. In a large, heavy bottom pot, saute diced onion in olive oil, over medium heat until tender, about 5 minutes.
+Add fennel garlic and salt.
+Lower heat and saute until fragrant, and everything begins to soften, about 7 more minutes.
+Add the celeriac, pepper, bay, thyme and stock.

-2. Turn heat to high, bring to a simmer, lower heat, cover, and continue simmering until celeriac is very tender, about 15-20 minutes.
+2. Bring to a simmer, lower heat, cover, and continue simmering until celeriac is very tender, about 15-20 minutes.

-3. Using a blender, blend until smooth -in batches, only filling blender 1/2 full.
-(Remember when blending any hot liquid, cover the blender lid firmly with a kitchen town, and only fill blender 1/2 full, and start on the lowest speed, to prevent a blender explosion.)
+3. Using an immersion blender, blend until silky smooth (or use a blender, blending in batches, only filling blender 1/2 full. *Remember, when blending any hot liquid, hold the blender lid down firmly with a kitchen town, filling the blender only ½ full, and start on the lowest speed, to prevent a blender explosion.
+Return to the pot.)

 5. Garnish with a swirl of creme fraise or sour cream (optional) and a little drizzle of parsley oil.